 Products from the Middle Caicos Co-op are also making their appearance on Providenciales.
-Hand made on the quiet North Caicos and Middle Caicos, these items include woven baskets, old-fashioned dolls, model sailboats and hats.
+These handmade goods from the quiet islands of North Caicos and Middle Caicos are crafted in the same fashion and with the same materials as they used to be more than a century ago.
+There are woven baskets and hats, old-fashioned dolls, and model sailboats – necessities and toys from a time past.

-Some pieces in shops here are handmade, but do not originate in the Turks and Caicos.
-This would include the brightly-painted Haitian sheet metal art and some paintings.
+Some pieces in shops here are handmade in the Caribbean, but do not originate in the Turks and Caicos.
+This would include the brightly painted Haitian sheet metal art and some paintings.

 Konk Apparel is an up and coming Turks and Caicos brand, with sunglass, hat and clothing designs.